 After Hip Replacement Surgery

-After your hip replacement, you will stay in the hospital for three to five days.
+After your hip replacement, you will stay in the hospital for one or two days.
 Full recovery will take from two months to a year.

 - Hip replacement surgery results are usually excellent.
 Most or all of the hip pain and stiffness should go away.
 Some people may have problems with infection, or dislocation, of the new hip joint.